sothbak/Zendesk-Ticket-Viewer/README.md

 # Zendesk-Ticket-Viewer

-A web application created with React and NodeJS that connects to the Zendesk API and displays the support tickets in a list.
-The application backend makes requests to the Zendesk API to retrieve tickets and then passes it along to the frontend which renders the tickets in a paged list format.
+A web application created with React and NodeJS that displays Zendesk support tickets.
+The application backend makes HTTP requests to the Zendesk API to retrieve tickets and then passes it back to the frontend which renders the tickets in a paged list format.

 ## How to run